What is Henoch–Schönlein purpura?

 HSP results from inflammation of the small blood vessels in the skin and various other tissues within the body.

-It generally affects children, but it may also occur in adult life.
+HSP generally affects children, but it may also occur in adult life.
 The most common symptoms include a vasculitic rash, joint pain, and abdominal pain.
-It may affect the kidneys and in some instances this leads to irreversible kidney damage.
+It may affect the kidneys and in some instances, this leads to irreversible kidney damage.
 However, most cases resolve without treatment or long-term consequences.

 75% of cases occur in children under the age of 10 years.
 It is thought by most researchers to be more common in girls, although some have found a male predominance or both sexes to be equally affected.
 HSP may occur in adults and when it does, it is often more severe and kidney damage is more common than is the case in children.
 There does not appear to be any racial predilection.
-The incidence in the UK is approximately 20/100000 children (under 17 years old) per year, and is thought to be similar in New Zealand.
+The incidence in the UK is approximately 20/100000 children (under 17 years old) per year and the incidence of HSP thought to be similar in New Zealand.

 15 to 40% of children have at least one recurrence.

-Although the precise cause is unknown, clinical evidence points to an infectious aetiology.
-The peak incidence of pediatric HSP is during the autumn and winter months.
-It often preceded by an upper respiratory tract infection, and is found to cluster within families.
+Although the precise cause of HSP is unknown, clinical evidence points to an infectious aetiology.
+The peak incidence of paediatric HSP is during the autumn and winter months.
+It often preceded by an upper respiratory tract infection and is found to cluster within families.
 Beta-haemolytic streptococci are often found on throat swab or there is positive streptococcal serology on blood testing.

-A multitude of other associations have been reported, including medications.
-These include: ACE inhibitors, angiotensin II receptor antagonists, clarithromycin and nonsteroidal anti-inflammatories.
+A multitude of other associations has been reported, including medications.
+These include ACE inhibitors, angiotensin II receptor antagonists, clarithromycin and nonsteroidal anti-inflammatories.

 The underlying mechanism of small blood vessel inflammation is the deposition of IgA immunoglobulin within the blood vessel walls.
-This leads to leucocytoclastic vasculitis.
-A subtle defect of IgA may predispose people to developing HSP.
+This leads to leukocytoclastic vasculitis.
+A subtle defect of IgA may predispose people to develop HSP.

 Henoch Schönlein purpura

-The classic presentation is with a tetrad of symptoms and signs:
+The classic presentation of HSP is with a tetrad of symptoms and signs: